 The amount of down affects the degree of insulation as well.
 The 280g Mammut – Broad Peak Light Jacket, for example, has a significantly lower insulation performance than the 630g Mountain Equipment – Vega Jacket.
 The downside to heavy jackets is their larger pack size and the diminished range of motion.

 And, finally, the down-to-feather ratio plays a very significant role as well.
 If a jacket has 100 grams of insulation and a mixture ratio of 90/10, this indicates that the jacket has a total of 90 grams of down and 10 grams of feathers.
 The down-to-feather ratio affects both the weight of the jacket and its thermal efficiency.
 This is due to the fact that feathers are heavier than down, don’t trap air as well and are thus incapable of providing the same level of warmth as down.

 The Michelin Man

 The down in down jackets is divided up in to different baffles or lines in order to prevent the down from shifting.
 This allows warmth to be distributed across your upper body, but it also gives you a puffy look, one quite reminiscent of the loveable Michelin Man.
 The seams are usually sewn through.
 But this can result in a loss of heat through cold spots.
-This is why higher-end models have a layer of fabric sewn in that prevent cold air penetrating the interior.
-There are also jackets, such as the Adidas – TX Climaheat Agravic, that prevent the loss of heat through cold spots by way of an overlapping construction.
+This is why higher-end models have a layer of fabric sewn in that prevent cold air from penetrating the interior.
+There are also jackets, such as the adidas – TX Climaheat Agravic, that prevent the loss of heat through cold spots by way of an overlapping construction.

 Small, medium or large?